0xAX/linux-insides/linux-bootstrap-1.md

 '0x10ffef'
 ```

 Where `0x10ffef` is equal to `1mb + 64kb - 16b`.
-But [8086](http://en.wikipedia.org/wiki/Intel_8086) processor which was first processor with Real mode had 20 address line, but `20^2 = 1048576.0` which is 1MB, it means that actually available memory ammount is 1MB.
+But [8086](http://en.wikipedia.org/wiki/Intel_8086) processor which was first processor with real mode had 20 address line, but `20^2 = 1048576.0` which is 1MB, it means that actually available memory ammount is 1MB.

 General real mode memory map is: